Published: November 2015

-In this chapter, discussion will be confined to the definition, prevalence, signs and symptoms, and diagnosis of cardiomyopathies, with the exclusion of hypertrophic cardiomyopathy.
-Treatment is discussed in the chapter on heart failure.
+In this chapter, discussion is confined to the definition, prevalence, signs and symptoms, and diagnosis of cardiomyopathies, with the exclusion of hypertrophic cardiomyopathy, which is discussed separately.

-This condition may be defined as an ejection fraction of less than 40% in the presence of increased left ventricular dimension (left ventricular end-diastolic size more than 115% of that calculated for age and body surface area).
-Increased left ventricular dimensions in the presence of preserved systolic function may be a precursor to the development of systolic dysfunction in certain individuals.
-Pharmacologic intervention with angiotensin-converting enzyme inhibitors and beta blockers may prevent this progression to heart failure in some of these individuals.
+Dilated cardiomyopathy may be defined as an ejection fraction of less than 40% in the presence of increased left ventricular dimension (left ventricular end-diastolic size >115% of that calculated for age and body surface area).
+Increased left ventricular dimensions in the presence of preserved systolic function may be a precursor to the development of systolic dysfunction in certain patients.
+Pharmacologic intervention with angiotensin-converting enzyme inhibitors/angiotensin receptor blockers, beta blockers, and aldosterone antagonists might prevent progression to heart failure in some of these patients.

 It is difficult to assess the prevalence of cardiomyopathy accurately.
-Many patients with this condition go undiagnosed and may present with sudden cardiac death.
+Many cases go undiagnosed and patients with undiagnosed cardiomyopathy can present with sudden cardiac death.
 Strict diagnostic criteria are lacking.
-There are approximately 5 million Americans with symptomatic heart failure, but it has been estimated that 50 million Americans fulfill American Heart Association–American College of Cardiology definitions of classes A and B heart failure (Table 3),2who are either at risk for or have established structural heart disease in the absence of heart failure symptoms.
+Approximately 5 million Americans have symptomatic heart failure, but it has been estimated that 50 million Americans fulfill American Heart Association–American College of Cardiology definitions of classes A and B heart failure (Table 3)2 and are either at risk for or have established structural heart disease in the absence of heart failure symptoms.
 It is unclear how many people fall into stages B, C, and D combined (those with structural heart disease, with or without heart failure symptoms); most of these people have cardiomyopathies.
+The estimated prevalence of idiopathic dilated cardiomyopathy is 0.4 per 1,000 of the general population.
+However, in the future, as more causes are elucidated and more patients are found to have genetic or familial cardiomyopathy, the number of patients with idiopathic disease, a diagnosis of exclusion, will decrease.

 |Type of Cardiomyopathy||Features||Causative Factors|